filerjs/filer/README.md

 #### fs.access(path, [mode], callback)<a name="access"></a>

 Tests a user's permissions for the file or directory supplied in `path` argument.
 Asynchronous [access(2)](http://pubs.opengroup.org/onlinepubs/009695399/functions/access.html).
 Callback gets no additional arguments.
-The `mode` argument can be one of the following (constants are available on `fs.constants`):
+The `mode` argument can be one of the following (constants are available on `fs.constants` and `fs`):

 * `F_OK`: Test for existence of file.
 * `R_OK`: Test whether the file exists and grants read permission.